 Technology By The Sector

-Companies in the biotechnology industry work to develop products and technology to combat a broad range of problems, from deadly and infectious diseases to emissions and pollutants threatening the environment.
-Biotechnology companies must comply with strict environmental regulations, including obtaining government approvals in connection with the products and goods they develop and manufacture.
+Biotech companies develop products to combat a broad range of problems, from infectious diseases to pollutants threatening the environment.
+Biotechnology companies must comply with strict environmental regulations, including obtaining government approvals for the products and goods they develop.
 These businesses can also be subject to government enforcement actions and litigation brought by environmental groups and private parties.
 The attorneys at Bick Law help companies in the biotechnology industry navigate emerging environmental laws and regulations.
 We work with clients to develop compliance programs aimed at avoiding costly and disruptive litigation and enforcement actions.
 We also help companies structure and negotiate commercial transactions that advance their business goals and operations.

 Much of the nanotechnology industry has been applied in the manufacturing of semiconductors, but new nanotechnology applications are emerging in the health industry.
-While these technologies have the potential to generate tremendous advances and benefits, the environmental and health impacts associated with nanoscale materials raise substantial concerns and are not yet fully understood.
+While these technologies have the potential to generate tremendous advances and benefits, we do not fully understand the health and environmental impacts of nanoscale materials.
 Nanotechnology products and materials are subject to numerous regulations, including the federal Toxic Substances Control Act (TSCA), the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Occupational Health and Safety Act (OSHA), the hazard communication standard, and the General Duty Clause.
 The U.S. Environmental Protection Agency (EPA) has also established a voluntary Nanoscale Materials Stewardship Program which sets forth proposed codes of conduct for companies working with nanomaterials.

 The legal team at Bick Law closely monitors existing and developing regulations impacting the nanotechnology industry in order to assist clients in developing effective environmental compliance strategies and programs.
 We also advise clients on possible common law tort and other liability considerations that may come into play in connection with their activities and operations.